Restraint of Trade

 Restraint of trade is a very old legal concept relating to the right of individuals to do business, or pursue a trade or profession, freely, without restraint.

 The original case which established the concept of restraint of trade was in the 1890s in England.
-A gun manufacturer, Thorsten Nordenfelt had sold his business, and the two parties had agreed that the seller ‘would not make guns or ammunition anywhere in the world, and would not compete with Maxim in any way for a period of 25 years.'
+Gun manufacturer Thorsten Nordenfelt had sold his business, and the two parties had agreed that the seller ‘would not make guns or ammunition anywhere in the world, and would not compete with Maxim in any way for a period of 25 years.'"
 The case was heard by the House of Lords, which held that:

 - The provision prohibiting Nordenfelt from making guns or ammunition was reasonable.